TITLE 7 HEALTH

 (1) A certificate of still birth shall include the state file number of the corresponding spontaneous fetal death report.

-(2) The certificate of still birth shall contain the phrase “not evidence of live birth, or intended for identification or other legal purposes.”
+(2) The certificate of still birth shall contain the phrase “This certificate of still birth cannot be used as proof of a live birth or for any other purpose”.

-D. Information on Certificate of Still Birth.
-If requested, the state registrar shall create a certificate of still birth based on the information contained in a report of spontaneous fetal death filed with the bureau in accordance with New Mexico law.
+D. Information on Certificate of Still Birth: If requested, the state registrar shall create a certificate of still birth based on the information contained in a report of spontaneous fetal death filed with the bureau in accordance with New Mexico law.
+The items listed in Section 24-14-22 1978 NMSA are not limited and may include the name of the father or second parent if the woman was married at the time of delivery or within 300 days.
+If the mother is not married, then the name of the biological father of the fetus can be added by completing an Acknowledgement of Paternity form.

-F. Cost.
-Certificates of still birth will be issued at no cost to the requesting parent.
+F. Cost: Certificates of still birth will be issued upon receipt of the statutory fee to the requesting parent.

 A. To protect the integrity of vital records the state registrar or other authorized custodian of vital records shall not permit inspection of, nor disclose information contained in vital statistics records, or copy or issue a copy of all or part of any vital record unless he or she is satisfied that the applicant has a direct and tangible interest in the record.

-(1) The registrant, a member of the registrant’s immediate family, the registrant’s legal guardian, or any of their respective legal representatives shall be considered to have a direct and tangible interest.
-Others may demonstrate a direct and tangible interest when information is needed for determination or protection of a personal or property right of the registrant.
+(1) The registrant, a member of the registrant’s immediate family, the registrant’s legal guardian or court ordered custodian, or any of their respective legal representatives, or an official of a federal or state government or of a political subdivision of the state charged by law with detecting or prosecuting crime, shall be considered to have a direct and tangible interest.
+Others may demonstrate a direct and tangible interest at the discretion of the registrar by providing certified documentary proof of such interest.

 (2) The term “legal representative” shall include an attorney, executor of the estate, physician, funeral service practitioner, trust officer or other corporate fiduciary or other authorized agent acting on behalf of the registrant or his or her family.